akalaszi/RomanNumberConverterTdd/README.md

 # Arabic number to Roman Number converter TDD kata

 ## Task
-Write a program, that converts an Arabic number to Roman numbers.
+Write a program, that converts an Arabic number to a Roman number.
 You can expect inputs between 1 and 9999 inclusive.

 ## TDD rules
 - Red: Always start with a test, that will fail